 3.DELIVERY

-The due date is whenever we both feel the book has reached its best version.
-Depending on your writing style and our assessment of the market, it might take multiple edits or rewrites to get to what we as Publisher find to be an acceptable final version.
+The due date is whenever we both feel the book has reached an acceptable final version.
+Depending on your writing style and our assessment of the market, it might take multiple edits or rewrites to get to that point.
 Remember, we took this on because we liked the idea of your book.
 If, however, after all our efforts, we should for some reason find the manuscript unacceptable (not likely) or you should just get tired of working on it, and we aren’t interested in doing a major rewrite ourselves under terms you find reasonable, then the contract will be dissolved without any further ado.
 We can’t hold you hostage until you write good material we like.

 4. PUBLICATION

-• We will not be able to set the retail price until after the book is formatted, but generally the print price for a full length Caltrop Press trade paperback will be between 16.95 and 19.95.
-This is clearly higher than a publisher with offset printing capabilities would charge, so we will rely heavily on Amazon discounts and digital sales.
+- We will not be able to set the retail price until after the book is formatted, but generally the print price for a full length Caltrop Press trade paperback will be between 9.95 and 19.95 depending on the market.
 The e-book price will usually be between 4.99 and 6.99, with occasional sales and special offers.

 5. COPYRIGHT